What Does Saying Stocks Are Cheap or Expensive Really Mean?

 Conversely, as a stock's P/E falls, it will become cheap.
-In the fourth quarter of 2017, Warren Buffet commented that "measured against interest rates, stocks actually are on the cheap side compared to historic valuations."
+In the fourth quarter of 2017, Warren Buffet commented that "measured against interest rates, stocks are on the cheap side compared to historical valuations."
 When a stock's considered cheap, this may turn it into a buy candidate.
 Of course, the stock's P/E is just one tool in evaluating stocks.

 Interpreting the P/E

 The cheap versus expensive analysis does not tell you an important detail.
 Investors need to know, at what P/E is the stock cheap or expensive?
 For individual stocks, start by looking at industry peers to compare their P/Es.

 If other companies in the stock's sector show higher P/Es, then your candidate may indeed be cheap.
 Likewise, if the sector has lower P/Es, your stock may be expensive.

 You can also look at the market overall to see if, in general, stocks are cheap or expensive.
 You can accomplish this by examining the P/E for the S&P 500 index, which many consider representative of the whole stock market.
 You can find current and historical information on the P/E of the S&P 500 online.